Ditch the Copycats — Explore Kansai Like a Local

 Osaka stands proudly as the culinary capital of Japan, a city deeply obsessed with eating well—a passion captured in the local saying “Kuidaore,” which means “eat until you drop.”
 This food-centric ethos is woven into everyday life, inspiring both locals and travelers to explore the vast array of Japanese cuisine available here.

-Osaka’s sprawling cityscape is dotted with renowned food districts, each boasting its own specialties and lively atmosphere.
+Osaka’s sprawling cityscape is dotted with renowned restaurants, each boasting its own specialties and lively atmosphere.
 Start your adventure in Dotonbori, the city’s iconic entertainment and street food boulevard.
 Here, neon lights reflect off the canal as crowds gather around takoyaki stands and okonomiyaki shops, making it the definition of nighttime culinary energy.

 In Umeda, gleaming department store food floors showcase everything from delicate tempura to designer desserts.
 Meanwhile, lower-key neighborhoods like Tenma and Fukushima have become havens for budget-friendly eats and hidden gems, with bustling izakayas, tiny yakitori bars, and international influences.